Where we covered this

 with China.

-But China worries about the possibility of Washington
+But China worries

-lashing out at Beijing in the years before U.S. power finally dissipates.
-Xi’s
+about the possibility of Washington lashing out at Beijing in the years before

-concern is not just a potential military conflict but also any rapid and
+U.S. power finally dissipates.
+Xi’s concern is not just a potential military

-radical economic decoupling.
-Moreover, the CCP’s diplomatic establishment fears
+conflict but also any rapid and radical economic decoupling.
+Moreover, the

-unable to match Chinese power on its own, might form an effective coalition of
+that the United States will soon be unable to match Chinese power on its own,

-countries across the democratic capitalist world with the express aim of
+world with the express aim of counterbalancing China collectively.
+In

-counterbalancing China collectively.
-In particular, CCP leaders fear that
+particular, CCP leaders fear that President Joe Biden’s

 proposal to hold a summit of the world’s major democracies represents the